nathanbpaul7/court-hub-dev/README.md

 1. Visit the Court Hub website and register for an account using either email and password credentials or Google OAuth authentication.
 2. Upon registration, complete your player card by providing information about your tennis experience, preferences, and availability.
 3. Browse the Player Directory to discover potential playing partners based on your criteria.
-Utilize the search and filtering options to narrow down your choices effectively.
+Utilize the search and filtering options to narrow down your choices.
-4. Initiate conversations with other users via the messaging feature to coordinate matches and schedule playing sessions.
+4. Initiate conversations with other users via the messaging feature to coordinate matches and schedule playing sessions. (soon we hope to have an invite to play feature with scheduling--see below!)
 5. Stay updated on local court information and availability to plan your matches efficiently and make the most of your court time.

 ## Future Implementations: